-Even though not everybody is concerned with sexual function, research continues to show that regular improved blood flow to the penis through medical treatments such as oral medications, vacuum device, intraurethral suppository, and/or the penile injections may improve a man's erectile function.
+Even though not everybody is concerned with sexual function, research continues to show that regular improved blood flow to the penis through medical treatments such as oral medication, vacuum device, intraurethral suppository, and/or penile injection may improve erectile function.
 Without regular blood flow to the penis, the penis may shrink and damage may occur to the penile tissue, further jeopardizing erectile function.
-Getting blood into the penis on a regular basis can be very important after prostate cancer treatment.
+Getting blood into the penis on a regular basis is important after prostate cancer treatment.